iloaiza/MAMBO/README.md

 	- trotter.jl: Trotterization implementation, errors and bounds (under progress)
 	- unitaries.jl: unitary transformations related to fermionic MAMBO operators (F_OP)
 	- wrappers.jl: runner functions which run workflows for obtaining all necessary quantities for e.g. tables in Refs.
 1 and 2

+### Main folder
+	- L1.jl: full workflow for obtaining LCU 1-norms for all decompositions/methods
+	- build.jl: single module for loading all utilities
+	- config.jl: general parameters and settings for all functions
+	- install.sh: installer file, see Installation section for more information

 ## References
 This code was developped and used for all results in the publications: